filippodaniotti/Simulazioni-PrAva/Teoria/README.md

 # 3. Overload degli operatori
 https://en.wikipedia.org/wiki/Operators_in_C_and_C%2B%2B
-Non è possibile aumentare la lista degli operatori Possiamo definire gli operatori in uno dei due modi (_NON_ entrambi contemporaneamente):
+Non è possibile aumentare la lista degli operatori.
+Possiamo definire gli operatori in uno dei due modi (_NON_ entrambi contemporaneamente):
 - `a = A::operator=(operator+(a1, a2))`  come funzione esterna;
 - `a = A::operator=(a1.operator+(a2))`  come metodo.